-Like all humans who have red colored blood, there are few organisms which have varying blood colors.
-Spiders and octopus have blue color blood, cockroaches have white/colorless blood, grasshopper, leeches, and some varieties of earthworm have green color blood and so on.
+Like all humans who have red-colored blood, there are few organisms that have varying blood colors.
+Spiders and octopuses have blue color blood, cockroaches have white/colorless blood, grasshopper, leeches, and some varieties of earthworm have green color blood and so on.
 Apart from these, there are more facts about the blood.
-In this article, few interesting facts about Blood and Blood Cells of the human body.
+In this article, a few interesting facts about the Blood and Blood Cells of the human body.

 Blood is generally composed of red blood cells (RBCs), white blood cells (WBCs), blood platelets, and plasma that includes protein, salts, and water.
 William Harvey, an English physician, was the first person to recognize and conduct experiments on the blood and its circulation in the human body.

 10 interesting Facts about Blood and Blood Cells

 - Blood makes up about seven percent of total body weight.
 A healthy adult human body contains approximately 1.325 gallons of blood and a newborn baby has approximately one cup of blood in its body.

 - Patients suffering from certain diseases like trauma, cancer, and undergoing open-heart surgery require platelet transfusions for their survival.

 - There are four major blood types in the ABO blood groups system which are differentiated by the presence of antigens and antibodies on the surface of the erythrocytes or red blood cells.
 Among which blood group O is called as universal donor and blood group AB is called as the universal recipient.